 One way to reduce your screen time in general is to reduce the notifications you have.
 I have turned off all my notifications except phone (calls only) and emails.
 By doing this, I am now more present in the moment and less present with my phone.

-But i get it, most of us suffer from FOMO (fear of missing out) at least once or ten times in our lives.
-The thing to remember is you’re not missing out on anything when you’re focused on your self-care, your goals, or your passions.
-Not missing out on a THING.
+But I get it.
+Most of us suffer from FOMO (fear of missing out), which can make it hard to kick some of these not so good habits.
+The thing to remember is you’re not missing out on anything when you’re focused on you.
+Literally not missing out on a THING.

 Overworking Yourself In The Name of Productivity